5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 Frame the Firebox with Cement or Ceramic Tiles

-You'll find that some designs use a cement tile border pattern for the frame, while others use a decorative liner or listello tile.
-Sometimes you'll only see a few decorative tile used while plain tiles provide the detail and outline the firebox.
+You have seen how some designs use a cement tile border pattern for the frame while others use a 4"x4" decorative tile, liner, or listello tile.
+Sometimes, you'll only see a few decorative tiles used, while plain tiles outline the firebox.
+Or, as shown in the first example, the entire pattern surrounds the firebox.

 Consider Scale.
 Sometimes patterns just don't fit on a fireplace.